 Restore your Pelvic Floor

-Pregnancy and childbirth can sometimes do a number on your pelvic floor.
-This pelvic floor dysfunction can result in urinary or fecal incontinence (or retention), lower back pain and other symptoms.
+Injury, age, pregnancy or childbirth can sometimes do a number on your pelvic floor.
+This pelvic floor dysfunction can result in urinary or fecal incontinence (or retention), lower back pain, core weakness and other symptoms.

-This workshop will begin with pelvic floor awareness and continue with some simple exercises, which can, and should, be done at home.
+This workshop will begin with pelvic floor anatomy, tactile awareness and continue with some simple exercises, which can, and should, be done at home.
 We will end with a relaxation.

 No previous yoga experience needed, as this is a gentle class.
 Any woman who is experiencing pelvic floor dysfunction is welcome to join us.
 If need be, pre-crawling babies may attend class as well.